osg-htc/user-school-2023/docs/materials/software/part1-ex5-pick-an-option.md

     others who would use it on a laptop or desktop, look at the Docker container example in [Exercise 3.2](../part3-ex2-docker-build).

 Don't do ALL of the software exercises in parts 3 - 5!
-Instead, choose the section that makes sense based on how you want to manage your software.
-Talk to the School instructors to help make this decision.
+Instead, choose the section(s) that makes sense based on how you want to manage your software.
+Talk to the School instructors to help make this decision if you are unsure.

 Create an Executable
 ---------------------